freealise/freealise/ar/README.md

 ([AR.js](https://github.com/AR-js-org/AR.js))
 [jsartoolkit5](https://github.com/artoolkitx/jsartoolkit5)
 lightgl for display of antarctic panoramas with depth map / parallax and drawing on skybox
+combine spheres by csg and load several panoramas with depth map, show pixels from them in space as points
 (csg cylinders or tetrahedra for lines; +in ar with opencv: pencil is point and normal / color)
 load lines or skeleton from svg with translate / rotate / skew
 load and color stl tetrahedra from sketchup or voxels from goxel, subdivide / average